-Dates February 13 - 14, 2015
+February 13 - 14, 2015

-Purpose Build networks among participants, and share their diverse situations.
-Help participants to recognize what they need to do in order to further advance their careers, and foster a perspective that develops leaders who will manage organizations.
-In addition, discuss the direction of future seminars.
+Built networks among participants, and share their diverse situations.
+Helped participants to recognize what they need to do in order to further advance their careers, and foster a perspective that develops leaders who will manage organizations.
+Former Toray Group employee Fumiko Hayashi (then Mayor of Yokohama) gave a talk on women's full participation in the workforce.
+In addition, discussed the direction of future seminars.